kunalgorithm/graphql-fullstack/README.md

 > Note: the `?` signals that the field is optional.

-### Run the database migration

-Once you've made the change to `schema.prisma`, create the migration by running `prisma deploy`, which applied a migration to synchronize changes with the database and generates a new prisma client to access it.

 ### Make it available to the frontend.

 Now that you've added a new field to your database and made it available to the _server_, you need to make it available to your _client_ by defining it within the graphQL endpoint's type definitions.

-Open the API route at `pages/api/graphql.ts` and extend
+Open the API type defintion file at `apollo/typedefs.js` and extend

 ```
 type User {